truenas/middleware/docs/userguide/index.rst

 `article <http://constantin.glez.de/blog/2011/07/zfs-dedupe-or-not-dedupe>`_
 provides a good description of the value v.s. cost considerations for deduplication.

-**Unless you have a lot of RAM and a lot of duplicate data, do not change the default deduplication setting of “Off”.** The dedup tables used during deduplication need ~8 GB of RAM per 1TB of data to be deduplicated.
+**Unless you have a lot of RAM and a lot of duplicate data, do not change the default deduplication setting of "Off".** The dedup tables used during deduplication need ~8 GB of RAM per 1TB of data to be deduplicated.
 For performance reasons, consider using compression rather than turning this option on.

 If deduplication is changed to *On*, duplicate data blocks are removed synchronously.
 The result is that only unique data is stored and common components are